aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_shell.rst

      kpoints.set_kpoints_mesh([kpoints_mesh] * 3)
      kpoints.store()

 While it is possible to import KpointsData directly, it is recommended (and easier) to use the ``DataFactory`` function instead of an explicit import.

 This function loads the appropriate class defined in a string (here ``array.kpoints``).
 Therefore, ``KpointsData`` is not a class instance, but the kpoints class itself!

 Parameters
 ~~~~~~~~~~

-Nested dictionaries with individual parameters, as well as lists and arrays, are represented in AiiDA
+Nested dictionaries with individual parameters, as well as lists and arrays,
-with ``Dict`` objects.
-Get the PK and load the input parameters of a calculation in the graph
+are represented in AiiDA with ``Dict`` objects.
+Get the PK and load the input
+parameters of a calculation in the graph of Section :ref:`aiidagraph`.
+Then
-of Section [sec:aiidagraph].
-Then display its content by typing
+display its content by typing

 .. code:: python

      params.get_dict()

 where ``params`` is the ``Dict`` node you loaded.
-Modify the dictionary content so that the
+Modify the dictionary
-wave-function cutoff is now set to 20 Ry.
-Note that you cannot modify an object already stored in the
+content so that the wave-function cutoff is now set to 20 Ry.
+Note that you
-database.
-To save the modification, you must create a new ``Dict`` object.
+cannot modify an object already stored in the database.
+To save the
+modification, you must create a new ``Dict`` object.
 Similarly to what
 discussed before, first load the ``Dict`` class by typing

 .. code:: python

      Dict = DataFactory("dict")

-Then an instance of the class (i.e. the dict object that we want to create) is created and
+Then an instance of the class (i.e. the dict object that we want to create) is
-initialized by the command
+created and initialized by the command

 .. code:: python

      new_params = Dict(dict=YOUR_DICT)

 where ``YOUR_DICT`` is the modified dictionary.
-Note that the dict object is not yet stored in the
+Note that the dict object is
-database.
-In fact, if you simply type ``new_params`` in the verdi shell, you will be prompted with
+not yet stored in the database.
+In fact, if you simply type ``new_params`` in
-a string notifying you the “unstored” status.
+the verdi shell, you will be prompted with a string notifying you the
+“unstored” status.
 To save an entry in the database corresponding to the
 ``new_params`` object, you need to type a last command in the verdi shell:

 .. code:: python